Goethe-Institut: Distance education

 The Goethe-Institut offers courses in distance education.
 As a result of the COVID-19 pandemic, when most governments imposed stay-at-home orders and/or COVID-19 lockdowns, Goethe-Institut introduced a series of "blended learning" courses.

 Examinations

 The institute has developed a series of exams for learners of German as a foreign language (Deutsch als Fremdsprache, DaF) at all levels: A1 up to C2.
 These can be taken both in Germany and abroad and have been adapted to fit into the Common European Framework of Reference for Languages (CEFR), the standard for European language testing.
 There is also one exam, the Großes Deutsches Sprachdiplom, which is at a still higher level than the highest CEFR level.
-Below is a table of the basic Goethe-Institut exams as they fit into the scheme: